demisto/content/Packs/Jira/Integrations/JiraV2/README.md

 7. Save your changes.

 #### STEP 3 - Configure the following integration fields in order to customize the mirroring feature:
-1. **Mirror outgoing incidents**: If enabled, any incident data changed in existing fetched incidents will reflected on remote Jira server.
+1. **Mirror outgoing incidents**: If enabled, any incident data changed in existing fetched incidents will be reflected in the remote Jira server.
-2. **Mirror incoming incidents**: If enabled, any incident data changed in remote Jira server will reflected on existing fetched incidents.
+2. **Mirror incoming incidents**: If enabled, any incident data changed in the remote Jira server will be reflected in existing fetched incidents.
-3. **Fetch incident**s: Should be enabled in order mirror in and out new incidents.
+3. **Fetch incident**s: Should be enabled in order to mirror in and out new incidents.
-4. **Incident type**: In order to mirror out changes, please provide an incident type that associated with a layout containing the fields you want to mirror their values.
-You can use 'Jira Incident' that already has a built-in layout.
+4. **Incident type**: In order to mirror out changes, provide an incident type that is associated with a layout containing the fields, which values you want to mirror.
+You can use 'Jira Incident', which already has a built-in layout.
-5. **File Entry Tag**: Choose a tag to add to an entry in order to mirror it as a attachment in Jira.
+5. **File Entry Tag**: Choose a tag to add to an entry in order to mirror it as an attachment in Jira.
 6. **Comment Entry Tag**: Choose a tag to add to an entry in order to mirror it as a comment in Jira.
 7. **Fetch Comments**: Fetch comments for Jira ticket.
 8. **Fetch Attachments**: Fetch attachments for Jira ticket.

 #### STEP 4 - Create an incident in Jira.
-For purposes of this use case, it can be a very simple incident
+For the purpose of this use case, it can be a very simple incident.

 #### STEP 5 - In Cortex XSOAR, the new ticket will be ingested in approximately one minute.
 1. Add a note to the incident.
-In the example below, we have written A comment from Cortex XSOAR to Jira.
+In the example below, we have written a comment from Cortex XSOAR to Jira.
 2. Click Actions -> Tags and add the **Comment Entry Tag** tag that you've selected before.
 If not already modified, the default is: "comment".
 3. Add a file to the incident and mark it with the **File Entry Tag** tag that you've selected before.
 If not already modified, the default is: "attachment".
 ![image](https://raw.githubusercontent.com/demisto/content/d9bd0725e4bce1d68b949e66dcdd8f42931b1a88/Packs/ServiceNow/Integrations/ServiceNowv2/doc_files/mirror-files.png)
-5. Go back to **Incident Info** and locate a field you've configured in the outgoing mapper and it being displayed in the incident's layout, change its value and hit on 'V' in the 'V/X' menu to save changes.
+5. Go back to **Incident Info** and locate a field you've configured in the outgoing mapper that is displayed in the incident's layout.
+Change its value and click 'V' in the 'V/X' menu to save the changes.
 ![image](https://raw.githubusercontent.com/demisto/content/6ec8b4443de51ff1c9bf593526226df2b5b4f2ba/Packs/Jira/doc_files/edit_incident_via_layout.png)
-6. Navigate back to the incident in Jira and within approximately one minute, the changes will be reflected there, too.
+6. Navigate back to the incident in Jira and within approximately one minute, the changes will be reflected there as well.
-7. Perform a change in a Jira field you've configured in the incoming mapper.
+7. Change a Jira field you've configured in the incoming mapper.
-8. Go back to Cortex XSOAR and within approximately one minute, the changes will be reflected there, too.
+8. Go back to Cortex XSOAR and within approximately one minute, the changes will be reflected there as well.
-* You can make additional changes like closing the incident or changing description and those will be reflected in both systems.
+* You can make additional changes like closing the incident or changing the description and those will be reflected in both systems.

 **Notes**
-- The final 'source of truth' for the incident for Cortex XSOAR are the values in Cortex XSOAR.
+- The final 'source of truth' of the incident for Cortex XSOAR are the values in Cortex XSOAR.
   Meaning, if you change the severity in Cortex XSOAR and then change it back in Jira, the final value that will be presented is the one in Cortex XSOAR.
-  You can see a list of this fields for each incident under "Context Data" -> "dbotDirtyFields".
+  You can see a list of these fields for each incident under "Context Data" -> "dbotDirtyFields".
-- If you wish to mirror in and out Jira's custom fields. please see the 'Mirror In And Out Custom Fields' section below.
+- If you wish to mirror in and out Jira's custom fields, please see the 'Mirror In And Out Custom Fields' section below.
-- If you wish to change status for a Jira's incident using Transitions, please see the 'Change Ticket\'s Status Using Transitions' section below.
+- If you wish to change the status of a Jira incident using transitions, please see the 'Change Ticket\'s Status Using Transitions' section below.

 ## Commands
 ---
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 1. Search Jira issues: jira-issue-query
 2. Fetch an issue: jira-get-issue